jassics/security-study-plan/aws-security-study-plan.md

 7. Lambda
 8. ECS and EKS

+### Week 7-9: Security Services Hands-on
-Below are AWS Core Security services that you should know and try hands-on as much as possible
+**Below are AWS Core Security services that you should know and try hands-on as much as possible:**
 1. IAM Access Analyzer
 2. S3 Bucket Policy
 3. Security Group and NACL